logoraz/guixos-sway/README.md

 Next, download this project repo and edit the GuixOS configuration module with your machine and user specific information, i.e. `swap-devices`, `file-systems`, `user-account`, and `%user-name`.
-Note: See "Establishing WiFi" section on a refresher of connecting to wifi.
+Note: See "Establishing WiFi" section on a refresher for connecting to wifi via nmcli.

 You probably won't have git installed, hence the `guix shell` command.